-A simple diagram which clears the concept of supervised and unsupervised learning is shown below:
+A simple diagram that clears the concept of supervised and unsupervised learning is shown below:

-As you can see clearly, the data in supervised learning is labelled, where as data in unsupervised learning is unlabelled.
+As you can see clearly, the data in supervised learning is labeled, whereas data in unsupervised learning is unlabelled.

 - Semi-supervised learning: Problems where you have a large amount of input data and only some of the data is labeled, are called semi-supervised learning problems.
 These problems sit in between both supervised and unsupervised learning.
 For example, a photo archive where only some of the images are labeled, (e.g. dog, cat, person) and the majority are unlabeled.

 - Reinforcement learning: A computer program interacts with a dynamic environment in which it must perform a certain goal (such as driving a vehicle or playing a game against an opponent).
 The program is provided feedback in terms of rewards and punishments as it navigates its problem space.

 2. Two most common use cases of Supervised learning are:

 - Classification: Inputs are divided into two or more classes, and the learner must produce a model that assigns unseen inputs to one or more (multi-label classification) of these classes and predicts whether or not something belongs to a particular class.
 This is typically tackled in a supervised way.
 Classification models can be categorized in two groups: Binary classification and Multiclass Classification.
 Spam filtering is an example of binary classification, where the inputs are email (or other) messages and the classes are “spam” and “not spam”.